bm777bm/debox-chat-go-sdk/boxbotapi/docs/getting-started/library-structure.md

 `APIResponse`, the most general return type from the Bot API.
 This method is called for any endpoint that doesn't have a more specific return type.
 For example, `setWebhook` only returns `true` or an error.
 Other methods may have more specific return types.
-The `getFile` endpoint returns a `File`.
 Almost every other method returns a `Message`, which you can use `Send` to obtain.

 There's lower level methods such as `MakeRequest` which require an endpoint and parameters instead of accepting configs.
 These are primarily used internally.